-In a S30- zone, dwelling units can only be located in the upper-stories of a Mixed Use Residential housing prototype.
+In an AHE-S30- character context zone, dwelling units can only be located in the upper-stories of a Mixed Use Residential housing prototype, except as modified for sites within the Master Design Review Permit Overlay Zone.
 Dwelling units cannot be located on a ground story.
 Accessory and incidental uses such as a lobby, gym or community room are allowed on ground stories.